Have your favourite story become an art installation

 Thank you for providing your input!

 Two dynamic public artworks entitled: Change of State/State of Change, are inspired by ideas of transformation and change found both locally and universally.
-Both interior and exterior works bring community imaginations about the future of this new facility together with forms inspired by Airdrie’s sometimes dramatic temperature swings and their sudden alteration of the city’s landscape.
+Both interior and exterior works bring community imaginations about the future of this new facility together with forms ispired by Airdrie’s sometimes dramatic temperature swings and their sudden alteration of the city’s landscape.

-Artist profile
+Artist Profile:

 Jill Anholt is an award-winning artist based in Vancouver, Canada whose practice includes commissioned environmental and sculptural installations, and collaborative design team projects for public spaces across North America.
 Jill has a diverse education that includes Sculpture, Human Sciences and Architecture.
 Exploring hidden stories, systems, and qualities of a particular place, Jill searches for a unique spark of magic in every project she undertakes which she weaves into dynamic spatial artworks that create connections between people, and between people and place, through surprising moments of discovery, revelation and/or transformation.
 Jill’s process, rooted in the rigours of her diverse education, embraces a wide variety of scales and materials, often incorporating dynamic illumination at night and/or utilizing elements that alter with viewer perspective or interaction, or that transform through engagement with natural phenomena such as sunlight, wind, or changing weather conditions.